 Review and Approval Process

-The criteria used for including a firefighter’s name on the National Fallen Firefighters Memorial are separate and distinct from the line-of-duty death criteria and presumptive laws used by other agencies, entities or programs to establish line-of-duty death status for other national, state and local memorials or benefit payments.
+The criteria used for including a firefighter’s name on the National Fallen Firefighters Memorial are separate and distinct from the line-of-duty death criteria used by other agencies, entities or programs to establish line-of-duty death status for other national, state and local memorials or benefit payments.
+In 2014, the National Fallen Firefighters Foundation reconvened the organizations that set the 1997 LODD Criteria and asked them to examine the relevance of the existing criteria.
+These organizations reaffirmed the criteria as written and acknowledged that the Foundation may need to expand the criteria at a future date.
+In addition, the Board of Directors and the Foundation Executive Director may deviate from this set criteria based upon a case-by-case review of the information that is provided covering known facts of the line-of-duty death case.

 Acceptance for inclusion on the National Fallen Firefighters Memorial in no way impacts decisions made by the federal government regarding the awarding of PSOB benefits.
 For more information about PSOB, their guidelines, and instructions for filing a claim, visit www.psob.gov or call 1-888-744-6513.